 Luckily, just like other aspects of online advertising, there are strategies that can drastically help improve your ad copy that will lead to higher Quality Scores, click-through-rates, and conversion rates.

-In this guide, we’ll discuss 6 strategies you can use to write compelling Google Ads copy, including:
+In this guide, we’ll discuss 6 strategies you can use to write compelling ads copy to optimize your Google Ads, including:

 Match Your Ad Copy with User Intent